 Shirakawagō top sights

-So what are Shirakawagō’s famous sights?
-For starters, the entire village is already an attraction in itself.
-Head to the Tenshūkaku (Castle Keep) Observatory; it’s around a 15-minute walk from the main village.
+Head to the Tenshūkaku (Castle Keep) Observatory.
+It’s around a 15-minute walk from the main village.
 There, you can see the village from above; it really looks like a tiny hamlet from the distant past.
-It gets even more picturesque during the winter light-up event in January and February, when the bright lights provide a contrast to the darkness and thick blanket of snow enveloping the village.
+It gets even more picturesque during the winter light-up event in January and February.
+The bright lights provide a contrast to the darkness and thick blanket of snow enveloping the village.

-Note: Advance reservations are necessary to visit during the light-up event due to increased popularity.
+Note: Advance reservations are necessary to visit during the light-up event, due to increased popularity.

 As for other sights, just walk around the village and you’re bound to come across something charming and fascinating: a mill, a creek, and so on.
-Remember that you’re in a rustic village and all of these little experiences add up to the charm of Shirakawagō!
+Remember that you’re in a rustic village and all of these little experiences add up to the charm of Shirakawagō.

 Shirakawagō souvenirs